Alan Pritsker: Biography

 Alan Pritsker was born in Philadelphia to Robert and Gertrude Pritsker.
 He served on the faculties of Arizona State University (1962–69), Virginia Polytechnic Institute and State University (1969–70) and Purdue University (1970–98).
 In addition to educating many undergraduate-level students in hundreds of traditional academic courses and industrial short courses on simulation, Alan Pritsker compiled a superlative record as an adviser of graduate students.
 Of the eighteen doctoral students and over sixty master's students who completed their graduate work under his supervision, all are highly successful professionals in academia, government or industry.

 From 1970 to 1973 he was also the director of Purdue's Center for Large-Scale Systems.
 During the 1970s and 80s, his activities at Purdue led to what many observers have called the "Golden Age of Simulation".
 He was a co-founder of Pritsker & Associates, Inc. (1973).
 He also served as the Board Chair of FACTROL, Inc. (1986–89).
 When Pritsker Corporation was created in 1989 through the merger of Pritsker & Associates and FACTROL, he served the new company as Board Chair and CEO (1989–91 and 1996–98) and as President and CEO (1991–96).

 He cofounded the Operations Research Division of AIIE in 1968 and he served as the director of that division from 1968 to 1970.
 He also co-originated the AIIE Systems Engineering Conference in 1973.

 Alan Pritsker's service to professional societies was not limited to IIE.
 From 1973 to 1979, he served the Society for Computer Simulation as the SIMULATION journal's area editor for combined discrete-continuous simulation.
 Elected to the National Academy of Engineering in 1985, Alan Pritsker enjoyed the distinction of being the second industrial engineer to join that organization.
 For over fifteen years, he actively served the National Academy of Engineering in many positions of great responsibility.
 By his leadership in these various professional societies and governmental organizations over the past forty-five years, Alan Pritsker contributed significantly to the dramatic growth of the field of simulation as well as the larger fields of industrial engineering and operations research.

 In 1966 Alan Pritsker received the "AIIE Distinguished Research Award" and he was elected a Fellow of AIIE in 1978.
 In 1987 he received the "Arthur Young–VENTURE Magazine Entrepreneur of the Year Award".
 He also received honorary doctorates from Arizona State University (1992) and Purdue University (1998).
-It is especially noteworthy that in 1991, he received from IIE the "Frank and Lillian Gilbreth Industrial Engineering Award", the highest and most esteemed honor presented by that organization.
+In 1991 he received from IIE the "Frank and Lillian Gilbreth Industrial Engineering Award", the highest honor presented by that organization.
 For his long-standing, exceptional service to the international simulation community, he received the “Distinguished Service Award” from the INFORMS–College on Simulation in 1991.
 Moreover, in 1999 he received the “Lifetime Professional Achievement Award” from the INFORMS–College on Simulation, which is the highest honor given by that society.